Back-to-back inclusive dijets in DIS at small $x$: Complete NLO results and predictions: Supplemental Material 4: Proof of WW gluon TMD factorization for the transversely polarized photon cross-section and calculation of the NLO coefficient function

 \section{Supplemental Material 4: Proof of WW gluon TMD factorization for the transversely polarized photon cross-section and calculation of the NLO coefficient function}

 The NLO impact factor for back-to-back dijets, first computed in \cite{Caucal:2023nci} for longitudinally polarized photons, and in this Supplemental Material for transversely polarized photons, relies on rapidity factorization with respect to the projectile $Y=\ln(k_g^-/q^-)$.
 In a nutshell, the rapidity singularity as $k_g^-\to0$ is removed by subtracting the kinematically constrained slow gluon divergence up to some \textit{arbitrary} factorization scale $Y_f=\ln(k_f^-/q^-)$.
-The resulting finite NLO correction constitutes the NLO impact factor and depends on $Y_f$, while the singular counterterm cancels with the $\mathcal{O}(\alpha_s)$ contribution to the kinematically constrained rapidity evolution of the WW gluon TMD from some initial rapidity scale $Y_0$ up to $Y_f$ (with $|Y_0|\gg |Y_f|$).
+The resulting finite NLO correction constitutes the NLO impact factor.
+It depends on $Y_f$, while the singular counterterm cancels with the $\mathcal{O}(\alpha_s)$ contribution to the kinematically constrained rapidity evolution of the WW gluon TMD from some initial rapidity scale $Y_0$ up to $Y_f$ (with $|Y_0|\gg |Y_f|$).

-The kinematically constrained slow gluon divergence also appears to depend on a target rapidity factorization scale $k_c^+$ which enforces lifetime ordering $k_g^+>k_c^+$.
-A priori, $k_c^+$ is arbitrary, as one expects for a factorization scale.
-However a remarkable outcome of our calculation is that the back-to-back limit of virtual diagrams with the gluon crossing the shock-wave is well defined {\it if and only if}
+The kinematically constrained slow gluon divergence also appears to depend on a target rapidity scale $k_c^+$ which enforces lifetime ordering $k_g^+>k_c^+$.
+A remarkable outcome of our calculation is that the back-to-back limit of virtual diagrams with the gluon crossing the shock-wave is well defined {\it if and only if}

-Since $k_c^+$ is fixed (being determined entirely by the kinematics of the scattering process), it is not anymore a factorization scale, and the only factorization scale in the following calculation is $k_f^-$.